Passion for language, literature and creative writing can lead to exciting careers in publishing, advertising, teaching, journalism and more.

 - Year 1

 All applications are considered on an individual basis and the whole application is reviewed which includes previous and predicted qualifications, experience, reference and your motivation to study the course.
 The University also accepts the BTEC Level 3 National Extended Certificate/BTEC Level 3 Subsidiary Diploma and BTEC Level 3 National Diploma/BTEC Level 3 Diploma for entry onto degree programmes, provided that they are studied in combination with other qualifications that are equivalent to three A2 Levels.
 This may include subject specific requirements where necessary.
-If you are successful in receiving an offer, you will be invited to an Applicant Visit Day to discover more about the course and studying at Coventry University.

 There is no data available for this course.
 For further information visit the Discover Uni website.